b3h3moth/L-Perl/debugging/README.md

 ## Debugging and Testing Perl

-The easiest way to debug Perl programs is to invoke a program with a -d switch on the command line.
+The easiest way to debug Perl source code is to invoke a program with a -d switch on the command line.

 ``$ perl -d prog.pl``